-Prerequisite(s): BHHS-025, BHHS-105, BHHS-110,
+Prerequisite(s): BHHS-025, BHHS-100, BHHS-105,

-BHHS-220, ENGL-100 Corequisite(s): none
+BHHS-110, BHHS-220, ENGL-100

-BHHS 230 Substance Abuse 3 cr.
+BHHS 230 Substance Abuse

 This course provides students with an introduction to the delivery of substance abuse services to various populations.
 It reviews the physical, psychological, and social impact of substance abuse as well as the strategies used to care for various populations.
 Note: This course meets the MHRT/Community Requirement - Substance Abuse.